 From San Gabriel Mountains Forever to Nature for All

-In November 2008 a renamed “San Gabriel Mountains Forever” launches with a planning meeting including the Old-timers Foundation, COFEM, the Project Amiga, LA Voice, the City Project, Sierra Club, TWS, FOR, Campaign for Americas Wilderness, Progressive Christians Uniting, and the California Wilderness Coalition.
+In November 2008, “San Gabriel Mountains Forever” launches a planning meeting with representatives from the Old-timers Foundation, COFEM, the Project Amiga, LA Voice, the City Project, Sierra Club, TWS, FOR, Campaign for Americas Wilderness, Progressive Christians Uniting, and the California Wilderness Coalition.
 This is the official beginning!

-2009- SGMF mission continues to be refined in planning meetings to reflect social justice, resource protection and legacy objectives.
+SGMF mission continues to be refined in planning meetings to reflect social justice, resource protection, and legacy objectives.

-2011: Introduction of a Wilderness bill by Congressman Drier
+Introduction of a Wilderness bill by Congressman Dreier.

-2012/13: Generated over 10,000 comments to the San Gabriel Mountains and Watershed Special Resource Study by the National Park Service & support for the recommendations in the study by water agencies, the San Gabriel Valley Council of Governments and a host of elected officials
+Support for the recommendations in the study by water agencies, the San Gabriel Valley Council of Governments and a host of elected officials.

-2014: Introduction of San Gabriel Mountains National Recreation Area Bill by Congresswoman Judy Chu
+Introduction of San Gabriel Mountains National Recreation Area Bill by Congresswoman Judy Chu.

-2014: Proclamation by President Obama establishing San Gabriel Mountains National Monument
+Proclamation by President Obama establishing San Gabriel Mountains National Monument.

-2015: A3PCON, Amigos de los Rios, COFEM, The Wilderness Society, Community Hiking Club, The Sierra Club and SGMF are all affirmed as members of the SG Mountains Community Collaborative
+A3PCON, Amigos de los Rios, COFEM, The Wilderness Society, Community Hiking Club, The Sierra Club and SGMF are all affirmed as members of the SG Mountains Community Collaborative.

-2016: Leadership and engagement by SGMF contributed to both policy successes in the development of two major funding measures for parks and transportation and ultimately to their passage in November of 2017.
-In the transportation realm we were successful in securing policies regarding Transit to Park and for the Parks measure policies which support access programming were a key achievement.
+Leadership and engagement by SGMF contribute to policy successes in the development of two major funding measures for parks and transportation and ultimately to their passage in November of 2017.